 Volkswagen Amarok pick-up review

-The Volkswagen Amarok only comes as a double-cab in the UK, but that doesn’t seem to have hampered its popularity.
-And it was crowned Best Pick-Up at the Auto Express New Car Awards 2013 thanks to its mix of rugged practicality, strong, efficient engines and quality feel.
-All models use 2.0-litre diesels, and while these trail some competitors on capacity, they punch above their weight in terms of power and fuel consumption.
-Selectable or permanent four-wheel drive also guarantees impressive off-road ability.
+The Volkswagen Amarok still only comes as a 5-seat double-cab, but that doesn’t seem to have hampered its popularity.
+In fact it was crowned Best Pick-Up at the Auto Express New Car Awards in 2013 and 2014 thanks to its mix of rugged practicality, and that now redundant 2.0-litre engine range.

-VW also offers a Canyon special editon model – limited to only 350 models – based on Trendline spec but packed with over £8,500 worth of added kit .
-But whichever spec you go for, the car-like cab design combines with effortless cruising ability – and this helps the pick-up appeal to owner drivers looking to mix business use in the week with the pleasure of running a flexible, fun to drive family vehicle at the weekend.
+Whichever spec you go for, the car-like cab design combines with effortless cruising ability – and this helps the pick-up appeal to owner-drivers looking to mix business use in the week with the pleasure of running a flexible, fun to drive family vehicle at the weekend.
+The 2016 facelift has also introduced a new nose treatment which brings the Amarok closer into line with VW’s SUV range, and it has been further improved with a classy new dash that features VW’s latest touchscreen infotainment system.

 MPG and Running Costs